thnee/blotter/content/articles/2019-12-27-counters-postgresql-django.md

 And it has the potential to deadlock if multiple processes are trying to update the same counter.
-It is always possible to avoid deadlocks by carefully crafting your code in a certain way.
+It is always possible to avoid deadlocks by carefully crafting the code in a certain way.
 But it would be nice to have a solution that does not even have the potential for deadlocks.
 (Or *dreadlocks* as I like to say, jokingly).